bcgov/CE_integratedroads/README.md

         git clone https://github.com/bcgov/CE_integratedroads.git
         cd CE_integratedroads

-If you do not have above noted requirements installed on your system (via apt / conda / brew etc), consider using Docker.
+If you do not have the requirements noted in the Dockerfile installed to your system (via apt / conda / brew etc), consider using Docker.
 To build and start the containers:

-        docker-compose build
+        docker compose build
-        docker-compose up -d
+        docker compose up -d

 As long as you do not remove the container `roadintegrator-db`, it will retain all the data you put in it.
 If you have shut down Docker or the container, start it up again with this command:

-        docker-compose up -d
+        docker compose up -d

 ### Usage